 Contained within the stony-iron mass comprising ~11 area% are baseball-sized spheres of iron which contain silicate inclusions on a still smaller scale.
 A large, metal-free, lenticular, nodule was found, consisting mostly of green pyroxene with minor amounts of plagioclase and fine opaques (Garvie et al., 2010).
 The major-element compositions of the components in this nodule are mostly comparable to those of known diogenites, and the nodule has experienced high degrees of metamorphism attested by the coarse grain sizes, 120° triple junctions, and compositional equilibration.
 The investigating team proposed that this pyroxenite nodule is a fragment from the deep, primitive crust of a differentiated parent body.

 Through other studies, it was determined that the Ir/Ni ratios (or better still, a plot of Ir/Ni vs. Au/Ni) for matrix metal of mesosiderites is diagnostic for membership in group A or B, reflecting values of 0.000036 or 0.000051, respectively (Wasson and Rubin, 1985).
-According to Kong et al. (2008), group B might have assimilated a higher proportion of solidified, weakly fractionated (higher Ir, lower Ni and Au) metal than group A did.
-Furthermore, the concentrations of Ga and Ge are lower in the metal of category 1 mesosiderites than in that of more highly metamorphosed mesosiderites (Wasson et al., 1974).
+According to Kong et al. (2008), group B may have assimilated a higher proportion of solidified, weakly fractionated (higher Ir, lower Ni and Au) metal compared to group A. Furthermore, the concentrations of Ga and Ge are lower in the metal of category 1 mesosiderites than in metal of more highly metamorphosed mesosiderites (Wasson et al., 1974).
 This is believed to have occurred as a result of reduction from silicates to metal during metamorphism.

 'History of the Discovery of the Mulanay Meteorite (Bondoc Peninsula)'